dyahayumgw/HAAQI-Net/README.md

 </p>

 ## Usage Guidelines
-To utilize HAAQI-Net, refer to the usage example in haaqi_net-example.py.
+To utilize HAAQI-Net, refer to the usage example in **haaqi_net-example.py**.
 Our best-performing model is available in the 'model' folder, named "best_loss.pth".
-This model can be employed to predict HAAQI scores accurately.
+This model can be employed to predict HAAQI scores.

 For the BEATs model, you can download it from [BEATs](https://github.com/microsoft/unilm/tree/master/beats).
 We specifically use the BEATs_iter3+ (AS2M) version.